 3. Locking pliers

-Vise grips or locking pliers are pliers that can be locked into position, actually giving you an extra pair of hands to complete your task.
-The pliers are great in the sense that they offer superb clamping ability hence ensuring a tight grip to keep things just where they need to be.
+These pliers are great in the sense that they offer superb clamping ability hence ensuring a tight grip to keep things just where they need to be.
 You can use them when you need more torque to remove or turn an object.
-Another instance where you may need locking pliers is when you need an added grip for holding objects together.
+Another instance where you may find locking pliers really useful is when you need something to clamp objects together.

-Common uses for locking pliers in the automotive industry include clamping, holding, pulling staples and other fasteners, extracting stripped nuts and bolts, wire cutting, shaping tasks, and also pressing and squeezing tasks.
+Common uses for locking pliers in the automotive industry include clamping, holding, pulling staples and other fasteners, extracting stripped nuts and bolts, wire cutting, shaping tasks, and other tasks that involve pressing and squeezing.

 Lastly, locking pliers come in various sizes, shapes, and types.
 You can choose the most appropriate depending on the nature of car repairs for which you are using them.
 The good thing about them is that they are versatile and adaptable.
 You can use them for a variety of jobs from the smallest of tasks to bigger tasks.